-Sweden, Government : DeleteGreater efforts are still required to improve affordable access for all citizens, in particular in the developing countries and LDCs.
+Sweden, Government : Delete

+62. Greater efforts are still required to improve affordable access for all citizens, in particular in the developing countries and LDCs.
 [Preliminarily Agreed]

-ICANN, Civil Society: efforts are still required to improve affordable access for all citizens, in particular in the developing countries and LDCs.
+ICANN, Civil Society: That greater efforts are still required to improve affordable access for all citizens, in particular in the developing countries and LDCs.
 [Preliminarily Agreed]